-“The highlight was when I was asked to teach at a two-day youth event in a tribal village near Chiang Mai.
+“The highlight for me was when I was asked to teach at a two-day youth event in a tribal village near Chiang Mai.
 I taught four lessons to the youth, and one sermon to everyone, including the village chief,” says Joel.

-After they finally moved to Canberra, Joel pursued his passion of working with people recovering from drug and alcohol addiction.
+While in Canberra, Joel pursued his passion of working with people recovering from drug and alcohol addiction.

 Knowing from first-hand family experience the heartache that comes from such addictions, Joel used his own tough upbringing to reflect hope back into broken lives.